-E.7 VOLUNTARY REDUNDANCY
+F.7 VOLUNTARY REDUNDANCY

-- E.7.1 If a surplus staffing situation is possible and the employer has entered into the consultative process described in clause E.1, an employee may apply to terminate their employment through voluntary redundancy. - E.7.2 If a surplus staffing situation has been declared and notice given as described in clause E.2, an employee may apply to terminate their employment through redundancy without the exploration of alternative options. - E.7.3 Applications will be considered on a case by case basis.
-The employer reserves the right to decline an application on the basis of operational needs and/or when the specific skills and competencies of the applicant need to be retained within the University. - E.7.4 Where an application for voluntary redundancy under clause E.7.1 is approved, the normal notice requirements specified in Section D will apply. - E.7.5 Where an application for redundancy without the exploration of other options under clause E.7.2 is approved, the period of notice will be determined by the employer on the basis of operational needs and taking into account, as far as possible, the wishes of the employee.

-- E.7.6 Where an application for voluntary redundancy or redundancy without the exploration of other options is approved, the employee concerned will: - receive compensation as specified in E.8; and - be ineligible for consideration for re-employment within the University for a period of not less than three months following the date of termination.
+- F.7.1 If a surplus staffing situation is possible and the employer has entered into the consultative process described in clause F.1, an employee may apply to terminate their employment through voluntary redundancy. - F.7.2 If a surplus staffing situation has been declared and notice given as described in clause F.2, an employee may apply to terminate their employment through redundancy without the exploration of alternative options. - F.7.3 Applications will be considered on a case by case basis.
+The employer reserves the right to decline an application on the basis of operational needs and/or when the specific skills and competencies of the applicant need to be retained within the University. - F.7.4 Where an application for voluntary redundancy under clause F.7.1. is approved, the normal notice requirements specified in Section D will apply. - F.7.5 Where an application for redundancy without the exploration of other options under clause F.7.2 is approved, the period of notice will be determined by the employer on the basis of operational needs and taking into account, as far as possible, the wishes of the employee. - F.7.6 Where an application for voluntary redundancy or redundancy without the exploration of other options is approved, the employee concerned will: - receive compensation as specified in F.8; and - be ineligible for consideration for re-employment within the University for a period of not less than three months following the date of termination.

-E.8 REDUNDANCY
+F.8 REDUNDANCY

-E.8.1 Where an employee is declared redundant, the employer will pay to the employee financial compensation based on continuous service with the University as follows: six weeks taxable salary based on the ordinary rate of pay at the time the redundancy is declared for service up to two years and one week taxable salary based on the ordinary rate of pay at the time the redundancy is declared for each subsequent six months of service or part thereof, with a maximum payment of 40 weeks ordinary pay.
+F.8.1 Where an employee is declared redundant, the employer will pay to the employee financial compensation based on continuous service with the University as follows: six weeks taxable salary based on ordinary pay for service up to two years and one week taxable salary based on ordinary pay for each subsequent six months of service or part thereof, with a maximum payment of 40 weeks ordinary pay.